What Independent Artists Need to Succeed

-The advance of the internet has led to the entertainment and — more specifically — music industry becoming more transparent.
-Industry secrets, methods, and processes that are used — from a song’s creation, to its packaging and promotion — are being exposed.
-Collecting this information allows outsiders to analyze and implement advanced strategies used by the industry.
-Historically, one would use a record label in order to achieve a goal (i.e a certain number of supporters): The record label would provide its services, knowledge base, connections, and financing in order to advance the career of an artist.
-This approach to music has been a standard for 100 years.
+The advance of the internet has led to the entertainment and — more specifically — the music industry becoming more transparent.
+Industry secrets, methods, and processes are being exposed, from creating a song to its packaging and promotion.
+Collecting this information allows outsiders to implement advanced music industry strategies and determine what’s required to succeed.

 Show Me the Money